PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter13/Tutorial/README.md

 }
 ```

-This recursive implementation configures a transition for the root SVG which calls `view.show()` when the transition ends, and then calls `animate()` again after incrementing the `index`.
+This recursive implementation configures a transition for the root SVG, which calls `view.show()` when the transition ends, and then calls `animate()` again after incrementing the `index`.

 The problem with both these implementations is that they may interrupt the other transitions that run at the same time (updates and exits).
 If this happens with the _exit_ transition, objects that leave the chart may not be removed.
 We can avoid this using _a single transition_ for all animations, which will also make it more efficient, easier to configure and control.